Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 2026 Resume

-Covers coursework, research at MIT, JHU, Muon Space, and Howard/AFTERLAB, fellowships (Knight-Hennessy, GEM, Patti Grace Smith), Rooted/Tree Technologies, and leadership roles.
+Covers coursework, research at MIT, JHU, Muon Space, and Howard/AFTERLAB, fellowships (Knight-Hennessy, Patti Grace Smith, Karsh STEM), ASME research recognition, Rooted/Tree Technologies, and leadership—including Summer First, Karsh Bridge Assistant, and conference speaking.

 Updated 2026.